Angeschossen/Lands/wiki/Roles-and-their-Flags.md

 Lands has a feature packed role system which allows each land to adjust flags for each role and create new roles for your land.
 You as a administrator can edit/add default roles.
+Wilderness flags can be edited in the `/lands admin wilderness` menu.

 ***
 Whenever a new flag is added to Lands, all existing Lands will apply the flag, if specified by the flag author.